-GENERAL ORDER G-120-17: HENRICO COUNTY PUBLIC SCHOOLS
+GENERAL ORDER G-120-23: HENRICO COUNTY PUBLIC SCHOOLS

 Find below complete policy content or download the official directive.

 To provide direction and instruction to Police Officers who are serving as School Resource Officers (SROs) or to any Police Officer who may be assigned to respond to a call for service at any school in Henrico County.
 In addition, this order provides guidance to any Police officer on the Handle with Care program.

 School Resource Officers shall be bound by all laws of the Commonwealth of Virginia and the Henrico County Police Division policies and procedures while working in Henrico County Schools.

-1. Certified Juvenile Services Officer (JSO) – A Henrico County Police Officer who has completed a specific regimen of training as established by the School Services Unit in corroboration with the Henrico County Police Division Training Unit and who has maintained that certification through required recurrent training.
+- Certified Juvenile Services Officer (JSO) – A Henrico County Police Officer who has completed a specific regimen of training as established by the School Services Unit in corroboration with the Henrico County Police Division Training Unit and who has maintained that certification through required recurrent training.

-2. School Resource Officer (SRO) – (Code of Virginia §9.1-101) A certified law-enforcement officer hired by the local law-enforcement agency to provide law-enforcement and security services to Virginia public elementary and secondary schools.
+- School Resource Officer (SRO) – (Code of Virginia §9.1-101) A certified law-enforcement officer hired by the local law-enforcement agency to provide law-enforcement and security services to Virginia public elementary and secondary schools.

-3. School Security Officers (SSO) – (Code of Virginia §22.1-280.2:1) Authorizes local school boards to employ School Security Officers (SSOs), as defined in §9.1-101 of the Virginia State Code.
-School Security Officer, under this section of the code, means an individual who is employed by the local school board for the singular purpose of maintaining order and discipline, preventing crime, investigating violations of school board policies, and detaining students violating the law or school board policies on school property or at school-sponsored events and who is responsible solely for ensuring the safety, security, and welfare of all students, faculty, staff, and visitors in the assigned school.
+- School Security Officers (SSO) – (Code of Virginia §22.1-280.2:1) Authorizes local school boards to employ School Security Officers (SSOs), as defined in §9.1-101 of the Virginia State School Security Officer, under this section of the code, means an individual who is employed by the local school board for the singular purpose of maintaining order and discipline, preventing crime, investigating violations of school board policies, and detaining students violating the law or school board policies on school property or at school-sponsored events and who is responsible solely for ensuring the safety, security, and welfare of all students, faculty, staff, and visitors in the assigned school.

-4. School Services Supervisors – One or more of the following positions: Sergeant, Lieutenant, and/or Captain assigned to oversee the School Resource Officer Program.
+- School Services Supervisors – One or more of the following positions: Sergeant, Lieutenant, and/or Captain assigned to oversee the School Resource Officer Program.

 I. DUTIES / PRIMARY JOB RESPONSIBILITIES OF A SRO